Oil Well Cement Production

 Oil Well Cement Types

 The temperature and pressure in the oil well usually rise with the increase of well depth.
-For every 100 meter depth, the temperature increases by about 3℃ and the pressure increases by 1.0~ 2.0mpa.
+For every 100-meter depth, the temperature increases by about 3℃ and the pressure increases by 1.0~ 2.0mpa.
 Under high temperature and pressure, various properties of oil well cement will be greatly influenced.
 Therefore, different grades of oil well cement should be used in wells with different depths.
 According to the US API specification, oil well cement can be classified into eight grades.
 Each grade is further divided into ordinary type (O, C3A < 15%), moderate sulfate resistant type (MSR, C3A ≤ 8%, SO2 ≤ 3%), and high sulfate resistant type (HSR, C3A ≤ 8%).

-Grade B: grade B oil well cement has a moderate sulfate resistant type and high sulfate resistant type.
+Grade B: grade B oil well cement has a moderate sulfate resistant type and a high sulfate resistant type.
 It is suitable for shallow sulfate resistant cementing operations.

 Grade C: grade C oil well cement, also called early strength oil well cement, has the ordinary type, moderate sulfate resistant type, and high sulfate resistant type.
 It is suitable for shallow cementing operations requiring early strength and sulfate resistance.